 Marvin Scott III’s Manner & Cause of Death

-On March 14, Allen Police arrested Marvin for having a joint in the Allen Premium Outlets parking lot.
-They also found him mumbling to himself.
+On March 14, Allen Police arrested Marvin for having a joint in the Allen Premium Outlets parking lot and found him mumbling to himself.
 Marvin’s friends and family have said multiple times that he had schizophrenia.
-Police then took Marvin to the Texas Health Presbyterian Hospital in Allen.
-They brought him to the Collin County Jail after a doctor checked and cleared him.
+Police then took Marvin to the Texas Health Presbyterian Hospital in Allen and brought him to the Collin County Jail after a doctor checked and cleared him.

 While Marvin was in police custody later that night, he “exhibited some strange behavior,” Collin County Sheriff Jim Skinner said at a press conference in March.
 The detention officers then pepper-sprayed him, covered his face with a spit hood and attempted to strap him to a restraint bed.
 Marvin died during this struggle.

 Dr. Rohr ruled Scott’s cause of death as a “fatal acute stress response in an individual with previously diagnosed schizophrenia during [a] restraint struggle with law enforcement.”
 The final autopsy report will be released at a later date.

 At the press conference, Merritt said the video showed that the Allen Police Department, Allen Presbyterian Hospital and Collin County Jail failed Marvin and his family.
 He said the detention officers killed Marvin because he was schizophrenic and having a mental health episode.